gunantos/ci4restfull-starter/README.md

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.
+`composer create-project appkita/ci4restfull-starter` then `composer update` whenever there is a new release of the framework or restufll library.

 When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
 The affected files can be copied or merged from